evscruzen/evscruzen.github.io/index.md

 <div class="bip">
     <h1><b>Welcome to my site.</b></h1>
-    <p>I am a Software Engineer with a Bachelor of Science (BS) degree in Computer Science from the University of Massachusetts, Dartmouth.</p>
+    <p>I am a Software Engineer with a Bachelor of Science degree in Computer Science from the University of Massachusetts, Dartmouth.</p>
     <p>I have experience in C, Java, Python, HTML &amp; CSS.</p>
     <p>Highly trainable.
 Ready to roll.</p>
     <center><a href="#contact">Contact info</a></center>